Departmental Scholars Program in Linguistics

 Departmental Scholars are not required to take the GRE.
 However, students planning to apply in the future to other programs or universities for graduate school should consider taking the GRE general test.

-After consulting with the department, for additional information on and counseling for the Departmental Scholar Program, please call (310) 825-1553 or visit the Honors office to make an appointment with Honors Counselor Tracey Martin.
+After consulting with the department, for additional information on and counseling for the Departmental Scholar Program, please email firstname.lastname@example.org to book an appointment with Honors Counselor, Angel Perez.